SAP Commissions

 Benchmarking, fool!

 Benchmarking is the answer you’ve been looking for.
 It gives you the necessary insight into how other companies are constructing their mixed pay policies.
-Once you’re able to compare them with yours, you’ll have a lot more confidence when it comes time to make decision on your compensation strategy.
+Once you’re able to compare them with yours, you’ll have a lot more confidence when it comes time to make a decision on your compensation strategy.
 With a sales compensation data benchmarking tool, you’ll obtain insight into the levels at which other companies are setting their salaries, what percentage of representatives are making their quotas, and average sales mixed pay within their organizations.

-Typical Mixed Pay proportions by positions
+Typical Mixed Pay proportions by role

 Generally speaking, jobs with the most influence on the purchasing decision should have a more aggressive mixed pay.
 In other words, when you think of “mixed pay” think of persuasion – and consider just how every employee affects customer into purchase.